MickyDowns/deep-theano-rnn-lstm-car/README.md

 1. Clone this repo
 1. Install numpy ```pip3 install numpy```
 2. Install Pygame.
-I used these instructions: http://askubuntu.com/questions/401342/how-to-download-pygame-in-python3-3 but with ```pip3 install hg+http://bitbucket.org/pygame/pygame``` after I installed the dependencies
+I used these instructions: http://askubuntu.com/questions/401342/how-to-download-pygame-in-python3-3 but with ```pip3 install hg+http://bitbucket.org/pygame/pygame```
 3. Install pymunk ```pip3 install pymunk```
 4. Update pymunk to python3 by CDing into its directory and running ```2to3 -w *.py```
 5. Install Keras ```pip3 install keras```